Posts

 Borgo

-She came in the rain offering a ride, hair wet the day I left Vietnam.
-“Get in, I’ve been expecting you.”
+She came in the rain, hair wet, the day I left Vietnam.
+“Get in, the Thirteenth Part has not yet run.”
 We rode on, smoked cigarettes.
-Someone in back was sleeping.
-She stopped in the long green grass, clasped my wrist and crowned my lips— “The thirteenth part has run.”
+Someone in back Was sleeping.
+She stopped in the long green grass, Clasped my wrist, And sobbed “Borgo.”

 The Dazzler